 All rock is sold as natural stone, with NO guarantees, refunds or exchanges.
 All Sales Final.
 Purchaser will waive all claim he may have and indemnify seller against claims by others for damage caused by trucks, etc. when delivery is requested beyond curb line.

 Setting or Placing Boulders: We can set or place boulders for a fee.
 This service is weather dependant.
 This fee depends upon what equipment needs to be used and distance from our yard.
 We have two sizes of skid loader and an all-terrain forklift.
 There are some situations where boulders can not be set.
 Important information that we need - is the boulder going to the front yard or back yard?
 If a back yard is there a gate - how wide is the gate.
 If the gate from side to side is going up or down a hill.
 How flat is the yard? and many other questions.
 The most important thing the customer needs to do before delivery is to mark out any sprinkler heads if a sprinkler system exists and to leave the system off for two days minimum depending on grade of yard and weather.
 This helps keep damage to your lawn to a minimum.
 We take great care to keep damage to a minimum.
 The loaders will mat down your grass to some degree but should pop back up.

 Landscape Installation and Residential Erosion Control and Rural Residential Driveways/Lanes: If you need installation or have an erosion or water issue with your yard, Please call.
-Steven can meet with you for a consultation to see if we can help you.
+Steven or Sean can meet with you for a consultation to see if we can help you.
 If we can, we would prepare a bid.
 The material bid will be from Rogers Rock & Stone.
-The labor and machine bid will be from Steven.
-Once you have approved the bid(s) with a signature, Steven will contact you to schedule the work.
+The labor and machine bid will be from Steven or Sean.
+Once you have approved the bid(s) with a signature, Steven or Sean will contact you to schedule the work.